anthonymcglone2022/postcodes/README.md

-# What is the **postcodes** repository?
+# What is the postcodes repository?

-- A CRUD prototype for storing UK Postcodes
+- A RESTful API with a database for storing UK Postcodes
-- Can be used to validate any UK Postcode (on initilization, we read in 2 million postcodes from data.sql)
+- Can be used to validate any UK Postcode (**on initilization, we read in 2 million postcodes from data.sql**)
-- A RESTful API with Spring Boot, JPA, Hibernate and MySQL
+- Technology built with Spring Boot, JPA, Hibernate and MySQL

+## Pre-requisites before building the project

-**Pre-Reqs:** Create a local MySQL instance, with root user and 'toor' password (OR edit the application.properties user/ schema.sql)
+1. Create a local MySQL instance, with root user and 'toor' password (OR edit the application.properties user/ schema.sql)

-**Pre-Reqs:** Install Maven 3 and Java 11
+2. Install Maven 3 and Java 11

+## Building the project

+- Run **mvn spring-boot:run** on the command line*

-This sample project can be run on the command line with **mvn spring-boot:run** OR it can be imported to Spring Tool Suite (Eclipse or other IDEs) and run within it.
-TESTS: can be run with **mvn clean test**
+*the project can be imported to Spring Tool Suite (Eclipse or other IDEs) and run within it.
+TESTS can be run with **mvn clean test**

+## **API Usage:**

-**API Usage:** You can use Postman to add items to the 'postcode' db.
+- You can use Postman to add items to the 'postcode' db.

 **1 - ADD a postcode**